-Incidental data access may occur through delivery of technology client services.
+Incidental access may occur from ITD through delivery of technology client services.
 All ITD employees are required to comply with appropriate regulatory requirements regarding security and background review.
+Information on the ITD roles associated with client services for City Departments can be found in Appendix K.